godot-escoria/escoria-docs/api/AnimCommand.md

 `anim object name [reverse]`

-Executes the animation specified in "name" on "object", without blocking.
-The next command in the event will be executed immediately after.
+Executes the animation specified in "name" on "object" without blocking.
+The next command in the event will be executed immediately after the animation is started.

 **Parameters**